Skip to content

 • dict_obj.pop() individual fields when adding them to entities.

 • Log warnings if there are unhandled fields remaining in the dict so that we notice and improve the crawler.
 The context method context.audit_data() can be used to warn about extra fields in a dict.
+It takes the ignore argument to explicitly list fields that are unused.

 Generating consistent unique identifiers